sanity-io/sanity-plugin-mux-input/README.md

 })
 ```

 When uploading new assets, editors can still choose a lower resolution for each video than configured globally.
+This option controls the maximum resolution encoded or processed for the uploaded video.
+The option is particularly important to manage costs when uploaded videos are higher than `1080p` resolution.
+More information on the feature is available on Mux's [docs](https://docs.mux.com/guides/stream-videos-in-4k).
+Also, read more on this feature announcement on Mux's [blog](https://www.mux.com/blog/more-pixels-fewer-problems-introducing-4k-support-for-mux-video).

 ### Encoding tier (smart or baseline)